fbpx

 And it didn’t work.

-“Everything about this piece was very new, and even to this day there are very few people who really understand the whole aesthetic of it,” remembers Glenn Andrews, who was the director of the city’s Arts Commission (and Krebs’ project director) in the mid ‘70s.
+“Everything about this piece was very new, and even to this day there are very few people who really understand the whole aesthetic of it,” remembers Glenn Anderson, who was the director of the city’s Arts Commission (and Krebs’ project director) in the mid ‘70s.

 Lasers, or focused beams of laser light, were relatively new at the time, especially as components in artwork.
 The moving parts of Krebs’ creation, which sent a green beam westward over 2nd Avenue NE and another over downtown, were housed in a clear plexiglass box Krebs named Star Board, on the third floor of the Pier.